xyproto/cxx/README.md

 # [:sake:](https://github.com/xyproto/sakemake) Sakemake [![Build Status](https://travis-ci.org/xyproto/sakemake.svg?branch=master)](https://travis-ci.org/xyproto/sakemake) [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://raw.githubusercontent.com/xyproto/algernon/master/LICENSE)

 Configuration-free build system for developers on Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, that just want to work with C++17 code for building one or more executables, not build configuration and not compilation flags.
-Required packages must still be istalled manually.
+Required packages must still be installed manually.

 *Sakemake* also provides a way to structure your C++17 code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.